omer-demir/langchain-onnxruntime-genai/README.md

 # langchain-onnxruntime-genai

-This package contains the LangChain integration with OnnxruntimeGenai
+This package contains the LangChain integration with OnnxruntimeGenai.

 ## Installation